 Our Legal Team Investigates The Case

-Davis Law Group was hired by the boy’s family to investigate the case and found that Jeremiah A. Smith was one of the felons who had been released from prison too early.
+The wrongful death attorneys at Davis Law Group were hired by the boy’s family to pursue a lawsuit against the Washington State Department of Corrections.
+We found that Jeremiah A. Smith was one of the felons who had been released from prison too early by DOC officials.
 At the time he shot the 17 year old boy, Smith should still have been behind bars, not out on the street with access to firearms.

 Case No: 201150